JammingEnd/Eu5_LocationDefinitionTool/README.md

 >
 > Not selecting the root folders will most likely crash the app when writing
 >
 > the basegame folder doenst _need_ to be of the basegame, it can also be from another mod you use as reference

+> While testing nothing catastrophic occured in the files. crashing doesnt write or delete. i still suggest editing it in a backup folder just in case

 Once both are selected, the program loads the definitions of the basegame folder and your mod into an internal cache, along with the location map image.